 What type of dish to use

-Choose a nice baking dish you like to showcase on the table.
+Choosing a nice baking dish you like to showcase on the table is a good idea.

-Also, a cast-iron skillet fits this type of dessert if you like the Southern way.
+Also, a cast-iron skillet fits this type of dessert if you like a Southern style.

 - Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
 This will make the process so much easier!

 - Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
 The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
 You can use a thermometer inside the oven (like the OXO oven thermometer) to check that your oven is at the right temperature.
 I recommend you keep track of how your oven works and what tiny details you might need to adjust.

 - Make ahead: you can make the cobbler up to two days before, let it cool down completely, and keep it refrigerated well covered with plastic wrap or in an airtight container.

 - Pan sizes: the dish size mentioned in the recipe instructions above is good for 6 servings.
 You can easily double or triple this recipe, make half the recipe or a recipe and a half.
 Use larger or smaller baking dishes accordingly and adjust to differences in baking times, which should not be considerable if you scale the pan size correctly.

 - Serving a cobbler: you can eat it plain, at room temperature, and slightly warm with a scoop of vanilla ice cream or a dollop of whipped cream.